Key facts about the world steel industry

 - LCA is easy to implement, cost effective and produces affordable and beneficial solutions for material decision-making and product design.

-- worldsteel developed one of the first global sector databases for life cycle inventory data and invests to keep it current.
+- worldsteel developed one of the first global sector databases for life cycle inventory data, and invests on a regular basis to keep it up to date.